will-shy/AutoTrimps/README.md

 Advanced users: If you have other mods installed then just copy the text in AT's mods.js and place it somewhere in your existing mods.js file.

 Step 4:
+Restart the game, or if the game is already running, hit F5 to refresh.

+Step 5:
 Enjoy your Graphs!

 ## Equipment && Upgrade's colour explaination: